Best practices to engage in Corporate Digital Responsibility

 They will define the relevant aspects of digital ethics and sustainability for organizations, provide examples of how they are being managed, and suggest strategies to deal with them more effectively.
 The concept of Corporate Digital Responsibility will be introduced to reframe the discussion from compliance and risk mitigation to using responsible digital practices as a source of competitive advantage.

-If you are interested and want to know more about this topic, you can read the following book, Hacking Digital: Best Practices to Implement and Accelerate Your Business Transformation.
+If you are interested and want to know more about this topic, you can sign up for the Leading Digital Business Transformation program, starting on 6 December 2021, and you can read the following book, Hacking Digital: Best Practices to Implement and Accelerate Your Business Transformation.